scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

    The Blosc2 pipeline.
 During compression, the first function applied is the prefilter (if any), followed by the filters' pipeline (with a maximum of six filters), and finally, the codec.
 During decompression, the order is reversed: first the codec, then the filters' pipeline, and finally the postfilter (if any). :label:`blosc2-pipeline`

-Furthermore, Blosc2 supports user-defined codecs and filters, allowing you to create your own compression algorithms and use them within Blosc2 :cite:`BDT22-blosc2-pipeline`.
+Furthermore, Blosc2 supports user-defined codecs and filters, allowing one to create their own compression algorithms and use them within Blosc2 :cite:`BDT22-blosc2-pipeline`.
 These user-defined codecs and filters can also be dynamically loaded :cite:`BDT23-dynamic-plugins`, registered globally within Blosc2, and installed via a Python wheel so that they can be used seamlessly from any Blosc2 application (whether in C, Python, or any other language that provides a Blosc2 wrapper).

 Automatic tuning of compression parameters
 ------------------------------------------